jeffchheng/brains-base/content/blog/2019-10-16-terrace-house-tokyo/index.md

 Still, he's a good listener, and I constantly see him taking in what others are saying and giving really good life advice that aren't just pre-canned platitudes.

 I also love how good he is at cooking!
 Notable dishes include his green curry and lu rou fan.
 They looked straight out of a restaurant.
-Maybe if acting doesn't work out for him
+Maybe if acting doesn't work out for him, he can become a chef.

 ## Haruka Okuyama, 24, actress